Cups and Gates I: Cohomology invariants and logical quantum operations: Introduction

 \subsection{Connection to earlier literature}

 The use of cup products and other standard cohomological operations in constructing transversal codes has been explored to some degree in the context of topological codes.
 For example, explicit formulas are known to implement transversal $\op{CZ}$ gate in two copies of the 2D toric code \cite{Yoshida16,Potter17,Barkeshli23} and transversal $\op{CCZ}$ gate in three copies of the 3D toric code \cite{Chen2023higher,Barkeshli23,Wang2023} and the cup product was used to understand the logical action of the transversal $T$ gate in the 3D color code~\cite{Zhu2023}.
+The connection between the multiplicity of the cup product and the Clifford hierarchy has been pointed out in Refs.~\cite{Barkeshli23,Barkeshli24_1,Barkeshli24_2}.
+Ref.~\cite{Zhu2023} first constructed non-Clifford gates on high-rate qLDPC codes that are associated with cup products on hyperbolic manifolds (this result was subsequently improved in \cite{RainbowCodes}).
 The addressable transversal $\op{CZ}$ gate in multiple copies of the 3D toric code has also been explored using the slant product in \cite{Yoshida17,Barkeshli23}, where the gate can also be interpreted in terms of sweeping a codimension-2 symmetry defect.
 Gates in the 3D fermionic toric code have similarly been explored in this context, \cite{WebsterBartlett18,Kobayashi23,Barkeshli24_2,Fidkowski24}, albeit containing non-explicit formulas for certain gates due to the pumping of chiral invertible phases.
 In addition, in \cite{Chen23}, the Pontryagin square was used to realize a logical $\op{S}$ gate in the 4D loop-only toric code using physical $\op{CS}$ gates.

-To the best of our knowledge, we are not aware of progress in adapting these cohomological operations approach to more general quantum codes beyond manifolds, i.e. to homological codes (see also the upcoming works \cite{lin2024transversal,golowich2024quantum}).
+To the best of our knowledge, we are not aware of progress in adapting these cohomological operations approach to more general quantum codes beyond manifolds, i.e. to homological codes (apart from forthcoming papers \cite{lin2024transversal,golowich2024quantum}).